-For more information about protection schemes, refer to the.
+For more information about protection schemes, refer to the Manage the Node chapter of the Cisco ONS 15454 DWDM Procedure GuideManage the Node document.

 WKSWPR (TRUNK)

 This condition is raised when you use the FORCE SPAN, FORCE RING, or MANUAL SPAN command at for a splitter-protection enabled MXP or TXP trunk port.